-The Company has two classes of participating securities (Class A Common Stock and Class V Common Stock) issued and outstanding as of June 30, 2022.
+The Company has two classes of participating securities (Class A Common Stock and Class V Common Stock) issued and outstanding as of June 30, 2022

-Prior to the consummation of the Business Combination, the Company had five classes of participating securities (Series A preferred stock, par value \$0.00001 per share ("Series A Preferred Shares"), Series B-1 preferred stock, par value \$0.000001 per share ("Series B-1 Preferred Shares"), and Series B-1 Preferred stock, par value \$0.000001 per share ("Series B-2 Preferred Shares") and, together with the Series A Preferred Shares"), Series B-1 Preferred Shares") and, together with the Series A Preferred Shares and the Series B-1 Preferred Shares, the "Preferred Shares" ("Series B-2 Preferred Shares") and, together with the Series A Preferred Shares") and the Series B-1 Preferred Shares, the "Preferred Shares" ("Series B-2 Preferred Shares") and the Series B-1 Preferred Shares, the "Preferred Shares" (Series B-2 Preferred Shares) and early exercised stock options).
+Prior to the consummation of the Business Combination, the Company had five classes of participating securities (Series A preferred stock, par value \$0.000001 per share ("Series A Preferred Shares"), Series B-1 preferred stock, par value \$0.000001 per share ("Series B-1 Preferred Shares"), and Series B-2 preferred stock, par value \$0.000001 per share ("Series B-2 Preferred Shares") and, together with the Series A Preferred Shares and the Series B-1 Preferred Shares, the "Preferred Stock"), unvested restricted stock awards and early exercised stock options).
 The Company used the two-class method to compute net loss income per common share, because it had issued multiple classes of participating securities.
 The two-class method requires earnings for the period to be allocated between multiple classes of participating securities based upon their respective rights to receive distributed and undistributed earnings.
 Losses are not attributed to participating securities as holders of Preferred Stock, unvested restricted stock awards, and early exercised stock options are not contractually obligated to share in the Company's losses.